Go Back

 Most Amazing Chocolate Mousse Cake

-This incredible chocolate mousse cake is made with a tender chocolate cake, topped with creamy chocolate mousse, and a chocolate ganache shell.
+This incredible chocolate mousse cake is made with moist chocolate cake, light and creamy eggless chocolate mousse, and a silky chocolate ganache.

 5 from 3 votes